 Service users and staff provided feedback to the inspector which indicated that the provision of care and support by the agency had resulted in positive outcomes for service users.
-The inspector noted that the effective implementation of care and support plans had resulted in the promotion of independence, recovery from illness, and achievement of new goals.
-A service user commented: 'Staff support me to be as independent as possible.'
+The inspector noted that the effective implementation of care and support plans had resulted in the promotion of service users' independence and the achievement of new goals.

 Records examined by the inspector indicated that care and support plans are regularly evaluated and reviewed, including involvement as appropriate with service users, representatives and the HSC Trust.
 Staff described service users as actively involved in the review of care and support plans, which take place on a monthly basis with their key worker, and on at least an annual or when required basis with the HSC Trust.
 It was noted that minutes of reviews held with the HSC Trust were available in the service users' files.
-The inspector examined review records which clearly documented the views of service users, and included their signatures.
 Care and support plans reviewed by the inspector showed evidence of regular updating in accordance with reviews and changes in service users' needs or wishes.
+One plan referred to in 'Is Care Safe' required some updating which was carried out in a specified timescale.

 The agency has developed and maintained a thorough quality monitoring system to oversee, audit and review the effectiveness and quality of care delivered to service users.
 Monthly quality monitoring is undertaken by managers who have a good working knowledge of the service.
 The quality monitoring system provides a thorough standard of monitoring in accordance with RQIA guidance.
 Quality monitoring reports included consultation with a range of service users, staff, relatives and HSC Trust professionals, and progress on improvement matters.
-A service user provided feedback to the inspector that they like talking to the person who completes the monthly quality monitoring.
-The inspector noted that quality monitoring reports documented positive feedback regarding the quality of service provision, from service users, relatives and HSC Trust professionals.
-An HSC Trust professional commented on the quality of the agency's relationship with service users and effective partnership working with the service manager.
+Whilst the views of relatives and particularly HSC Trust professionals are noted as sought in the quality monitoring reports, replies may not be received.
+The inspector noted that quality monitoring reports documented positive feedback regarding the quality of service provision, from service users, relatives and an HSC Trust professional.
+The inspector noted that the agency responded to a service improvement suggestion made by an HSC Trust professional recorded through monthly quality monitoring.

 The agency's systems to promote effective communication between service users, staff and other key stakeholders were assessed during the inspection.
 Communications systems maintained by the agency provided evidence of effective communication with service users, including a complaint and compliments process, tenant meetings, quality monitoring reports, an annual survey, and monthly care plan reviews between keyworker and service user.
-Review of tenant meeting minutes by the inspector showed that standing agenda items including service users' views and staffing arrangements; the views of service users and the agency response were recorded.
-Staff commented that some service users prefer one to one communication rather than attending a tenant meeting; staff respond to requests for individual meetings.
+Review of tenant meeting minutes by the inspector showed that service users are individually recorded.
 The inspector noted that a range of information in an appropriate format is displayed in an area where service users can easily access it.
-A service user highlighted how the Tenants' Advisory Group contributed to the design and content of information leaflets provided to service users.
+The inspector was informed by a service user that the Tenants' Advisory Group contributed to the design and content of information leaflets provided to service users.

 During the inspection the inspector observed staff interactions with service users and noted that service users appeared to enjoy positive relationships with staff.
 In addition to formal methods, discussion with service users and staff indicated that effective communication happens on a routine daily basis as staff interact with service users and make themselves available for discussion.
+The inspector observed that staff were able to communicate effectively with service users who have a range of communication needs and skills.
+The inspector's interaction with service users was enhanced by the communication skills of staff.